Defect tolerance: fundamental limits and examples: Examples of good designs

 \subsection{Smallest non-trivial designs}

-We now present designs which have the fewest number of edges given some fixed number of primary nodes $k$ and redundant nodes $m$.
+We now present designs which have the fewest number of edges given some fixed number of primary nodes $k$, redundant nodes $m$, and defect tolerance $t$.

 If $k\le q$ then all primary nodes can have different values and thus one is forced to use the repetition design $kK(1,t)$ to correct $t$ defects.
 For $k=q+1$ the question becomes more interesting.
-First, notice that the minimal possible $m$ equals $qt$ (this is achieved by the complete design and clearly cannot be reduced).
-However, some of the edges can be removed from the complete design.
+First, notice that the minimal possible $m$ equals $qt$ (this is achieved by the complete design and cannot be reduced since $t$ nodes with the same label can have defects and this can occur for each of the $q$ different labels).
+However, some of the edges can be removed from the complete design while still preserving the number of defects corrected.

-The optimal designs with $k=q+1$, $m=q$ and $t=1$ are as follows: \begin{itemize} \item Binary alphabet: $k=3$, $m=2$ with $5$ edges.
-See \Cref{fig::bint1}. \item Ternary alphabet: $k=4$, $m=3$ with $8$ edges.
+The optimal designs with $k=q+1$, $m=q$ and $t=1$ are as follows: \begin{itemize} \item Binary alphabet $(q = 2)$: $k=3$, $m=2$ with $5$ edges.
+See \Cref{fig::bint1}. \item Ternary alphabet $(q = 3)$: $k=4$, $m=3$ with $8$ edges.
 See \Cref{fig::tert1}.
-(There exist two non-isomorphic optimal designs. \Cref{fig::tert1} shows the symmetric one.) \item Quaternary alphabet: $k=5$, $m=4$ with $12$ edges.
+(There exist two non-isomorphic optimal designs. \Cref{fig::tert1} shows the symmetric one.) \item Quaternary alphabet $(q = 4)$: $k=5$, $m=4$ with $12$ edges.
 See \Cref{fig::quat1}.
 (There exist multiple non-isomorphic optimal designs.
 Only one is shown.) \end{itemize}

-The optimal designs with $k=q+1$, $m=2q$ and $t=2$ are as follows: \begin{itemize} \item Binary alphabet: $k=3$, $m=4$ with $9$ edges, see \Cref{fig::hammingDesign1}. {This design is what we call the \textit{Hamming block}. \Cref{fig::exampleDesign} shows how it can correct $2$ defects.
-We will discuss its optimality in \Cref{prop::hammingOptimal} } \item Ternary alphabet: $k=4, m=6$ with $15$ edges, see \Cref{fig::HB3}.
+The optimal designs with $k=q+1$, $m=2q$ and $t=2$ are as follows: \begin{itemize} \item Binary alphabet $(q = 2)$: $k=3$, $m=4$ with $9$ edges, see \Cref{fig::hammingDesign1}.
+This design is what we call the \textit{Hamming block}. \Cref{fig::exampleDesign} shows how it can correct $2$ defects.
+We will discuss its optimality in \Cref{prop::hammingOptimal}. \item Ternary alphabet $(q = 3)$: $k=4, m=6$ with $15$ edges, see \Cref{fig::HB3}.
 (There exist two non-isomorphic optimal designs. \Cref{fig::HB3} shows the symmetric one.)

-\item Quaternary alphabet: $k=5, m=8$ with $21$ edges, see \Cref{fig::HB4}. \end{itemize}
+\item Quaternary alphabet $(q = 4)$: $k=5, m=8$ with $21$ edges, see \Cref{fig::HB4}. \end{itemize}

 Some of these designs were found analytically and others by exhaustive search.
 None of these designs are at the performance boundary of any $\matr_t$ regions.
-To obtain designs that are optimal in the $\rho$-$\varepsilon$ trade-off setting, we need to use a larger number of primary and redundant nodes (see \Cref{prop:simpach}).
+To obtain designs that near the optimal trade-off boundary, we need to use a larger number of primary and redundant nodes (see \Cref{prop:simpach}).
 However, a few of these designs, like the Hamming block in \Cref{fig::hammingDesign1}, achieve the best trade-off when restricted to the finite $k$ setting (as we will develop in \Cref{sec::finitek}).